-‘Teen Mom’ Kailyn Lowry Caught With Another Man!
+‘Teen Mom’ Star Kailyn Lowry Caught With Another Man!
 How Did Javi React?

 “The guy in the episode has been Kail’s friend for years, Javi acted like he walked in on something romantic between those two, but he didn’t,” the source explained.
 “They’ve been friends for a few years and tried to see their potential romantically.
 They are still together.”

 At the time of the incident, Lowry refused to comment.
-According to The Stir, Lowry didn’t discuss the matter because she was tired of talking about their split on the show.
+According to the Stir, Lowry didn’t discuss the matter because she was tired of talking about their split on the show.

 A photo posted by Kailyn Lowry (@kaillowry) on